 In Switzerland there is a new law coming to force in 2016 regarding micropollutant levels and in the EU we will see this question being raised.
 Also, the number of scientific publications on both the advanced treatment and the ecotoxicological effects of micropollutants is increasing.
 This research is demonstrating both the seriousness and the complexity of the problem.

-BE: What changes will this lead to in wastewater treatment in the near future?
+What changes will this lead to in wastewater treatment in the near future?

 We have already seen treatment plants being upgraded, mostly in Switzerland and Germany but also in other countries.
 In practice this means that we will see more wastewater treatment plants with post-treatment steps.